CTylerD/Linux-System-Monitor/README.md

 ![System Monitor](images/monitor.png)

 ## Prerequisites and Dependencies
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
-This project relies on ncurses for display output
+This project relies on ncurses for display output.

 To nstall ncurses within your own Linux environment: `sudo apt install libncurses5-dev libncursesw5-dev`